Pet CVs for renting: how to get a landlord to accept your pet (2026)

 No. They aren’t.

 But they can help when you’re asking a landlord to accept your pet.
-As part of the Renters’ Rights Act, landlords in England can request further information about your pet before they make their decision.
+As part of the 2026 Renters’ Rights Act (we have an in-depth guide if you have questions), landlords in England can request further information about your pet before they make their decision.

 A woman signs a contract with a pen, the camera is focused on her hands